Discussing Torah matters because the Torah matters

 14 days (or generations) later...

-The moon is all the time rehearsing Jesus’ genealogy as it recounts the history of God’s People.
+The moon is all the time rehearsing Jesus’ genealogy as it recounts the history of God’s people and the ministry of His promises.